HDL Architecture#

 Worth mentioning in case of SoCs, the Hard Processor System (HPS) or Processing System 7/8 (PS7/8) do not contain just the dual-core ARM® Cortex® - A9 MPCore™ processor, they also have other integrated peripherals and memory interfaces.
 For more information please visit the manufacturer’s website, listed in the table above.

 In almost all cases, the carrier board is not made and designed by Analog Devices, so the external memory solution of the system is given.
-Meaning we can not support, modify or alter this important part of the system, in several cases we even have system limitations because of it (e.g. the memory interface is not fast enough to handle the required data throughput).
+Meaning, we can not support, modify or alter this important part of the system.
+In several cases we even have system limitations because of it (e.g. the memory interface is not fast enough to handle the required data throughput).

 Peripheral interfaces#

-These interfaces are used to control external peripherals located on the prototyping board or the FMC IO board.
+These interfaces are used to control external peripherals located on the prototyping board or the FMC I/O board.

 In HDL, these ports are named slightly different than how they’re in the documentations.
 Thus, to make it easier for beginners, here you have the naming of the ports depending on the microprocessor used.